Vermont Maple Syrup: Crafted Near the Canadian Border

 Maple Syrup Grades

-Very Dark (Strong) – Produced at the end of the season, it’s perfect for cooking!
+Very Dark, Strong Taste – Produced at the end of the season, it’s perfect for cooking!
 Makes Vermont baked beans, breads, and cookies especially tasty.

 Healthfood / Superfood